 - Development Approaches and Distributive Justice – syllabus

 - (ASIA3010 / 3 credits / 45 hours)

 - This course provides a strong foundation on various aspects of Indian society and builds critical perspectives on post-1990s Indian development experience and its impact on rural and urban India, along with the additional challenge posed by climate change.
 Keeping land and natural resources central to human well-being, the course provides reflection and analysis of the social justice and sustainability issues of contemporary India and the world.

 - Sustainable Futures: India and Beyond – syllabus

 - (ASIA3020 / 3 credits / 45 hours)

-- This course exposes students to various frameworks for rethinking development and its application in context of India and beyond, with the potential to address challenge related to sustainability, the course enables student to identify agents of change and analyze their role in shaping sustainable social change.
-Students will learn the emerging alternatives to development paradigms in India and develop their theoretical and conceptual framework for thinking and acting towards a sustainable future.
+- This course exposes students to various frameworks for rethinking development in the context of India and beyond, with the potential to change perspectives and worldviews in the search for sustainable futures.
+The course enables students to critically reflect on the self, the community, and society and their roles in shaping global change.
+Students will learn the emerging alternatives to mainstream development paradigms in India and develop their theoretical and conceptual framework for thinking and acting towards a sustainable future.

 - Beginning Hindi – syllabus